williamngan/pts/guide/md/_0900_Image.md

 let img2 = await Img.loadAsync( "/assets/demo.jpg", true, space.pixelScale );
 ```

 You can do a lot with an editable image.
-Let's try a couple common use cases.
+Let's cover a couple common use cases.

 ### Get Pixels and Crop Regions